signaldust/bunny-jit/README.md

 and/or `BJIT_BINDIR` are defined, these will be used instead of `build/` and `bin/`.

 Should you somehow run into issues with automatic dependencies, type `make clean` to start fresh.
-Standard stuff.
+Should not happen, but just in case.
 I hereby place the `Makefile` into public domain so please adapt it for your own projects if you don't know how to write one properly.

 The `Makefile` currently won't work on Windows though (at least not without something like Cygwin; I haven't tried), I will fix this eventually (it can be fixed, I'm just lazy).